Freddie Thorp

 Frederick Nicholas Thorp (born 7 March 1994) is a British actor.
 He starred in the action film Overdrive (2017), as well as the Netflix series Safe (2018) and Fate: The Winx Saga (2021–2022).

 Early life

-Thorp was born in Kensington and Chelsea, London to Nick Thorp and Antonia Manley.
+Thorp was born in Kensington and Chelsea, London, to Nick Thorp and Antonia Manley.
 He has an older sister, Ophelia.

-Thorp attended Summer Fields School in Oxford.
-Thorp later attended Eton College.
+Thorp attended Summer Fields School in Oxford and later Eton College with fellow actor Jonah Hauer-King.
 He spent the summer of 2013 in New York City taking classes with the Lee Strasberg Theatre and Film Institute.
-That autumn, he began his studies in Psychology at the University of Exeter, where he participated in theatre through EUTCo.
+That autumn, he began his studies in psychology at the University of Exeter, where he participated in theatre through EUTCo.

+Career

+In 2016, he played his first role, Tommy, in the film To Dream.
+In 2017, Thorp was nominated at the British Urban Film Festival as the best emerging male actor.

+In 2017, he played Garrett Foster, a car thief, in Overdrive.
+The scenes were filmed in Marseille, France.

+In 2021–22, he played Riven, in the television series of Fate: The Winx Saga.
+During the second season, Riven shows a more sensitive side, while in the first season he was more delinquent.
+Thorp stated that he liked playing the bad boy because he can act in a way that he may never do in real life.
+Thorp has said that the audience can relate to his character's bisexuality.
+The series was cancelled after two seasons.

+In 2022, he played Michael, a mountaineer, who quits his job to go on a journey climbing mountains in the film Summit Fever.
+Thorp also had to climb real rock faces on the Eiger, Matterhorn and Mont Blanc mountains for the film.